drelor-online/tildethine-reddit-tipbot/README.md

-* 110 - You must specify an amount and a user, e.g. `send 1 mayo_tipbot`.
+* 110 - You must specify an amount and a user, e.g. `send 1 TildeThine_tipbot`.